Cloud-Code-Innovate/ORCCareerSiteVanityUrl/configure-oci-apigw-fn/OCI-apigw-fn.md

         queryData=q.query;
     }
     }
-    // Update with your HCM base url const baseUrl = "https://<<baseurl>>/hcmUI/CandidateExperience";
+    // Update with your ORC base url const baseUrl = "https://<<baseurl>>/hcmUI/CandidateExperience";
     const baseVanityPath = ""; //modify if vanity url looks like https://www.vanity.com/careers.
 The baseVanityPath should be '/careers' in such a case const path = q.pathname.replace(baseVanityPath, "");